MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M01_L01_Configure_Agents_And_Agent_Pools_for_Secure_Pipelines.md

 6. Click on the "Create" button to create the group.

     ![Screenshot showing the security group creation.](media/create-security-group.png)

+#### Task 2: Configure the security group

-7. Open the new group and click on the "Settings" tab.
+1. Open the new group and click on the "Settings" tab.
-8. Deny unnecessary permissions for the group, such as "Rename team project", "Permanently delete work items", or any other permissions you don't want the group to have since it is used only for the agent pool.
+2. Deny unnecessary permissions for the group, such as "Rename team project", "Permanently delete work items", or any other permissions you don't want the group to have since it is used only for the agent pool.

     ![Screenshot showing the security group settings.](media/security-group-settings.png)